GTorrandella/PDI-TweetMaster/README.md

 # PDI-TweetMaster

+>Thanks thanking your time in finding TweetMaster!
+>
+>This RESTful API is a college's project, so expect mediocre code and a lot of to-do's.
+>
+>Autors: Federico Calonge, Juan David, Gabriel Torrandella
+>Professor: Juan Lagostena

+## Setting Up TweetMaster

+### Requirements

+Install the packages in here.
+The easiest way is using **pip3**, as the API is made in Python 3.5.

+>pip3 install -r requirements.txt

 ### Setting up the database

-TweetMaster uses a MySQL datebase during operations.
+TweetMaster uses a MySQL database during operations.
 Fortunately, the necesary set-up is controlled by the app during it's first execution.
 Worry no more!